NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-openNeonH5_functions.md

 these as an **NUMERIC** attribute it would be MUCH EASIER to work with.

+    #' Get Data Dimensions
+    #'
+    #' This function grabs the x,y and z dimemsions of an H5 dataset called "Reflectance"
+    #' It would be more robust IF you could pass it the dataset name / path too
+    #' @param fileName a path to the H5 file that you'd like to open
+    #' @keywords hdf5, dimensions
+    #' @export
+    #' @examples
+    #' get_data_dims("filename.h5")

     get_data_dims <- function(fileName){
       # make sure everything is closed
       H5close()